 “Be the first to repair.
 The Bible says, ‘Confess your sins to each other and pray for each other so that you may be healed.‘ (James 5:16) Be the first to confess when you blow it.
 We all say things in the heat of the moment that we know are wrong.
 I learned about repairs from marriage researcher, Dr. John Gottman.
 His research found that doing the right kind of damage control helps couples to have a better resolution.

 “This means quickly apologizing and taking ownership of your poor behaviors.
 It can be statements like: ‘I’m sorry, I shouldn’t have said that.’ … ‘Can I take that back?’ … ‘I’m getting a little worked up.
 Can we start again?’ … ‘I know this is a tough subject, but I want to work through it with you.’ … ‘That was really hurtful, wasn’t it?
 I didn’t mean that.’
 Anything that de-escalates an argument and helps to restore connection can help.”
-(From the connectedmarriage.com article, “7 Rules of a Fair Fight”)
+(Phil Carson, from the connectedmarriage.com article, “7 Rules of a Fair Fight”)

 To restore our connection, sometimes we have to swallow our pride.
 This is a pretty big thing to consider doing.
 It starts out with a real bitter taste.
 But eventually, it’s worth it because it can lead to the sweetness of reconciliation later.
 And that certainly makes it worthwhile!